splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-fargate-java.rst

 3. Update the ECS task definition
 ----------------------------------------------------------------

-Use this container image in your ECS task definition to make the splunk-otel-javaagent.jar file available to your application container.
-For example, Tomcat:
+Use this container image in your ECS task definition to make the splunk-otel-javaagent.jar file available to your application container, such as Tomcat:

 .. code-block::